pixel

 What is Mastering?

-Modern mastering consists of putting the last layer of polish on a mix, deciding the pace of the album, and optimizing the files for correct playback from all formats and for all playback systems.
-It also serves as a final check to make sure there aren’t any technical issues missed in mixing.
+Modern mastering consists of putting the last layer of polish on a mix, deciding the pace of the album, and optimizing the files for engaging playback on all speaker systems.

 What will I get back?